Game analytics made simple

 Real-time player insights

 Talo can track online players in real-time.
-You can set custom statuses like "In a match" or "In a lobby" to see what players are doing, live from the dashboard.
-The dashboard updates live as events roll in, stats change and players come and go.
+You can set custom statuses like "In a match" or "In a lobby" to see what players are doing live from the dashboard.
+The dashboard updates as events roll in, stats change and players come and go.

-Player presence works with the Talo Socket too, so you can easily build social features like friends lists, parties, or activity feeds without.
+Player presence works with the Talo Socket too, so you can easily build social features like friends lists, parties or activity feeds.

 Privacy-first analytics

-Privacy is core to Talo' design: personal player data is not collected.
+Privacy is core to Talo's design: personal player data is not collected.
 Players can stay completely anonymous - no need for emails, names or anything identifiable.

 Deleting, managing and exporting data in Talo is simple.
 You can delete a player's data with the click of a button directly from the dashboard.